awsdocs/amazon-sns-developer-guide/doc_source/sns-vpc-tutorial.md

 1. On the **Review** page, verify the stack details\.

-1. Under **Capabilities**, select the check box that acknowledges that AWS CloudFormation might create IAM resources with custom names\.
+1. Under **Capabilities**, acknowledge that AWS CloudFormation might create IAM resources with custom names\.

 1. Choose **Create**\.